fireundubh/pyro/README.md

 For Skyrim and Skyrim Special Edition, Pyro:

-* Compiles each script individually in parallel
+* Scripts are compiled individually in parallel.
-* Generates imports from both the input path and `<Scripts>`
+* Imports are generated from the input path and each script.
-* No changes to script names in scripts or plugins are needed
+* No changes to script names either in scripts or plugins are needed.
-* Absolute `Output` and `Import` paths are required.
+* Relative paths are supported.
 * The `<Scripts>` tag and child elements are required.
+* The `<Folders>` tag and `NoRecurse` attribute are supported.
 * The `<Imports>` tag and child elements are required for third-party libraries.
-* The `<Folders>` tag is not supported.

 #### Notes: Release/Final/Optimize

-The `Release` and `Final` attributes are supported by only the FO4 compiler.
+* The `Release` and `Final` attributes are supported by only the FO4 compiler.

-`Optimize` support was removed.
-Bethesda Softworks officially recommends against its use.
+* The `Optimize` attributed is supported for all games.

-The custom PPJ parser will ignore unsupported attributes.
+* The custom PPJ parser will ignore unsupported attributes.

 #### Notes: Performance

-The native PPJ compiler for FO4 is around 4 seconds faster, but TESV and SSE do not have a PPJ compiler.
+The native PPJ compiler for FO4 is on average 70 milliseconds faster per script.

+Tested with quad core processor and six scripts.

 ## Examples